101t/AssemblerStudioDevelop/README.md

 Assembler Studio Develop was the assembly editor and simple IDE (Integrated Development Environment) for SIC and SIC XE machines make building and highlighting code.

 ## Technology Stack
-This project developed in C# using Microsoft 3.5 .Net Framework Microsoft Visual Studio 2010
+- This project developed in C# using Microsoft 3.5 .Net Framework
+- Microsoft Visual Studio 2010
-Highliter RichTextBox Component and UserControl
+- Highliter RichTextBox Component and UserControl
-MDI Windows Form Application
+- MDI Windows Form Application

 ## SIC and SIC XE Machines
-which stands for Simplified Instructional Computer is a hypothetical architecture that was used used by Leland Beck in his book 'System Software' to explain the concepts of assemblers, compilers and operating systems.
+SIC: which stands for Simplified Instructional Computer is a hypothetical architecture that was used used by Leland Beck in his book 'System Software' to explain the concepts of assemblers, compilers and operating systems.
 SIC/XE,(the XE stands for Extra Equipment), is an extension of SIC which has higher memory, greater number of registers and additional instructions.